PatrickJS/PatrickJS-starter/README.md

 --------home.spec.js * specs for home
 --------home.e2e.js * e2e for home
 ----common/ * where common files that are used throughout our app
+----custom_typings/ * where we define our custom types
+------ng2.d.ts * where we patch angular2 types with our own until it's fixed --typings/ * where tsd defines it's types definitions --tsconfig.json * config that webpack uses for typescript --tsd.json * config that tsd uses for managing it's definitions --package.json * what npm uses to manage it's dependencies --webpack.config.js * our webpack config
 ```

 # Getting Started